Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/nodejs_deployment.md

 ### Verify the Lambda function

-To verfiy the deployment of Lambda function on AWS console.
+To verify the deployment of Lambda functions on AWS console.
 Go to **Lambda » Functions**.
 We will see our Lambda function as below:

 ![Screenshot (348)](https://user-images.githubusercontent.com/92315883/216253082-792bc564-dbb1-46ec-a3ba-e3220f31dd2d.jpg)

 ![Screenshot (358)](https://user-images.githubusercontent.com/92315883/216524063-a3d36a0a-9b42-44c5-a5b6-a0c90a3725d3.png)

-**NOTE:**- To execute Lambda function on Graviton processor, we set "architectures = ["arm64"]".
+**NOTE:**- To execute Lambda functions on Graviton processor, we set "architectures = ["arm64"]".